-The head teacher/ head of centre will carefully consider in each instance of bullying or abusive behaviour that is handled whether it is appropriate to split up the victim(s) and perpetrator(s), e.g. preventing them sharing classes or spaces where possible, and will split up other harmful group dynamics to prevent further occurrences where necessary.
+The headteacher will carefully consider in each instance of bullying or abusive behaviour that is handled whether it is appropriate to split up the victim(s) and perpetrator(s), e.g. preventing them sharing classes or spaces where possible, and will split up other harmful group dynamics to prevent further occurrences where necessary.
 Victims will be encouraged to broaden their friendship groups by joining lunchtime or after-school clubs or activities.